collier-watkins/wireguard-vpn-example/README.md

 3. From a different network (phone service, someone else's wifi, etc..) try to use the wireguard app to connect to the server.

+### Notes

+I thiiiink each client should be able to ping each other client.
+That's how it works for me.

+To check status of the server and all the clients, run `sudo wg show`